Dagenham (UK Parliament constituency)

 Dagenham was a borough constituency represented in the House of Commons of the UK Parliament that elected one Member of Parliament (MP) by the first past the post system of election.
 It was replaced at the 2010 general election largely by Dagenham and Rainham.

 Boundaries

-1945–1974: The Borough of Dagenham.

-1974–1983: The London Borough of Barking wards of Chadwell Heath, Eastbrook, Fanshawe, Heath, River, Valence, and Village.

-1983–2010: The London Borough of Barking and Dagenham wards of Alibon, Chadwell Heath, Eastbrook, Fanshawe, Heath, Marks Gate, River, Triptons, Valence, and Village.

 2010 Boundary change

 Following their review of parliamentary representation in North London, the Boundary Commission for England created a new constituency of Dagenham and Rainham.